ganny26/substack/README.md

  Travis CI automatically detects when a commit has been made and pushed to a GitHub repository that is using Travis CI, and each time this happens, it will try to build the project and run tests

+ This project is build on Mocha and Chai JS